pgdr/talks/decoration/talk.md

 Decorators are functions that wrap and possibly modify functions.
 They may alter the input to a function, or alter the output of the function.
-They may change the storage of a function, etc.
+They may change the storage of a function, or circumvent the function all together.

-Decorators allow you to write a function in the way it is supposed to be written, and if that "just doesn't work", let you decorate it to be even more powerful.
+Decorators allow you to write a function in the way it is supposed to be written, and when that "just doesn't work", let you decorate it to be even more powerful.

-If you've ever thought "I must remember to clean up later", Python will help you with a context manager.
+If you've ever thought "I must remember to clean up later", you might be facing a bad API that wasn't designed with a context manager.
 You have probably seen the `with open` construct.
 We go into more details what that means and how to define your own `with`.

+We occasionally use decorators to make context managers and context managers inside decorators.

+Would you like to see a function pointer that points to a function that returns a decorated function, which, when called, returns a function that returns a function that returns a function?
+And furthermore, that this looks completely sane?

 ## Introduction